Skip to main content

 The detector itself is easy to use and delivers quick results.
 There is even a Chrome Extension available recently.

-Unfortunately, the tool doesn't output precise detection data, only whether it's human-made or AI-made text.
+Unfortunately, the tool does not output precise detection data, only whether it is human-made or AI-made text.

 3.3 Sapling AI Content Detector